 are not prepared to either "do" or "have done" frequent mechanical work, a

 vintage scooter is probably not the best choice for you.
-There are a few
+Though there are

-options that will give you a metal body, manual shift scooter that is new,
+options that will give you a metal body, manual shift scooter that is newish.

 The Vespa PX - Last produced for the US market several of years